 But… Bobber?
 Factory Bobber?
 Let’s leave the Bobbers for American’s – could we?
-There is no Harley Davidson Sportster Cafe Racer Edition.
+There is no Harley Davidson Sportster Cafe Racer Edition (yet?).
 So let’s leave the Bobber style for custom workshops ok?

-And the worst part is – that as this model is a great commercial success, as there is a large waiting line, if You order one.
-So they will probably be encouraged to go further with these kind of version’s… Yey!
+And the worst part is – that as this model is a great commercial success, as there is a large waiting line if You order one.
+So they will probably be encouraged to go further with these kinds of versions… Yey!

 3. Ducati Scrambler

 But I have a problem with the name in general.
-It’s a case of Fiat 500.
+It’s a case of Fiat with the “500”.
 They had the name, history and success story.
 But – they got 1 detail wrong.
 The engine…

 In case of Fiat – it was supposed to be on the other side of the car!
 For the Ducati… Scramblers in the 60’s were single cylinder engines.
 L twins are fine – they have a character… It’s a special feature of this Italian company these days.

-* And just don’t get me started on Scrambler Cafe Racer version… It’s enough to read how ridiculously this name sounds.
+* And just don’t get me started on Scrambler Cafe Racer version… It’s enough to just hear how ridiculously this name sounds.

 Will Ducati present a Brat version?
 This would be fun.
 Italian brand motorcycle built with style originated in Japan.
 Do it – I dare You!